dragonraid/ubuntu-images-scraper/README.md

 ## Limitation / Cavetas

 - Maximum number of results is limited to 100 due to source page limitations

+## Resource consumption

+One run of this actor consumes cca 0.003 CU, with memory size 1024 MB.
+Use of [apify proxy](https://apify.com/proxy) is not required for this actor.

 ## Versioning